 Motye, take the big basket,

-And an old barrel,
+and an old barrel.

-In the middle of the street.”
+in the middle of the street.”

-The barricade is up,
+The barricade erected,

-Police run past,
+The police run past,

-The children throw stones.
+the children throw stones.

 Who cares about supper

-The children from the little house
+The children of the house

-Are helping mother and father.
+are helping their mother and father.

 Tates, mames, kinderlekh